The Ancient Japanese Martial Art - Nito Shinkage Ryu Kusarigama Jutsu

 Nito Shinkage Ryu Kusarigama Jutsu is a martial art in which the practitioner utilizes a dual sickle-and-chain to take down an opponent.

-A heavy weight is attached to the end of the chain which aids in targeting the opponent.
+A heavy weight is attached to the end of the chain which aids in attacking and defending against an enemy.

 You can see how this is used from 0:58 in the video.